Raise your hand if you were forced to eat meatloaf as a kid (my arm is stretched into the air, waving wildly right now)!

 How to Make This Recipe

 Start by caramelizing a large sweet onion.
 Oh yeah!
-Melt butter in a large pot or skillet over medium heat then add the sliced onions and season with a dash of salt.
+Melt butter in a large pot or skillet over medium heat then add sliced or chopped sweet onions and season with a dash of salt.
 Saute for 20 minutes, or until the onions are soft, golden brown, and sweet.
-Set them aside to cool slightly – you can do this a day ahead of time, too.
+Set them aside to cool slightly – you can do this a couple of days ahead of time.

 Next add ground beef and a whisked egg to a large mixing bowl.
 I like using lean ground beef so the meatloaves don’t end up greasy.